Consciousness as Assembled Time

 We experience consciousness as continuity, but continuity is an illusion reconstructed moment by moment.
 Using Assembly Theory, this essay reframes the self as assembled time: a present structure shaped by deep causal history.

-Assembly Theory, Briefly
+Assembly Theory, Briefly (and the Mechanics of Tension)

 The Parallel to Consciousness